The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Conclusions

 \subsection{Key Findings}

 Our experimental results challenge conventional assumptions about multi-agent coordination in three critical ways:

 \textbf{1.
-Traditional Metrics Severely Fail to Detect Coordination Failure.} Across all configurations, Q-learning agents exhibit Reward Fairness in the range 0.49--0.993, Efficiency 0.054--0.677, and TT Fairness 0.699--0.998, values that can appear deceptively high in aggregate.
-However, ALT metrics reveal the opposite: Relative Change reaches as low as -81\% (qEALT), with only one small positive at +5.4\% for 10-agent qEALT, demonstrating that learned policies perform \textit{worse} than random baselines under ALT evaluation.
-This dichotomy exposes a fundamental inadequacy in outcome-based fairness measures, which cannot distinguish monopolistic, random, or alternating resource access patterns in temporal multi-agent scenarios.
+Traditional Metrics Do Not Detect Coordination Failure.} Across all configurations, Q-learning agents exhibit Reward Fairness up to 0.993 and TT Fairness up to 0.998, values that appear deceptively high, while ALT Relative Change reaches as low as $-92\%$ (EALT, Type-A at $n=10$), with a single small positive at $+5.4\%$ (10-agent qEALT).
+Outcome-based fairness measures cannot distinguish monopolistic, random, or alternating access patterns in temporal multi-agent scenarios.

 \textbf{2.
-Q-Learning Produces Systematic Under-Coordination in Multi-Agent BoE.} With only one negligible exception (10-agent qEALT at +5.4\%), \textit{all} coordination scores are negative.
-This systematic underperformance relative to random baselines (to our knowledge, not previously established in BoE literature) indicates that independent Q-learning agents do not merely fail to achieve coordination; they learn policies that do not promote alternation.
-The coordination deficit is substantial across sizes (CALT coordination scores: -33.7\% for 2 agents, -74.3\% for 5 agents, -56.6\% for 10 agents), with AALT and qEALT confirming this pattern across the full ALT strictness spectrum, suggesting that tabular Q-learning's inability to model joint action spaces becomes increasingly problematic as system complexity grows.
+Q-Learning Produces Systematic Un\-der-Co\-or\-di\-na\-tion in the Honey-Jar Game.} With that one negligible exception, \textit{all} coordination scores are negative, a result not previously established in the BoE literature.
+Independent Q-learning agents do not merely fail to coordinate; they learn policies that suppress alternation.
+CALT Relative Change reaches $-33.7\%$ at $n=2$, $-74.3\%$ at $n=5$, and $-56.6\%$ at $n=10$, with Coordination Scores of $-31.8\%$, $-23.8\%$, and $-7.1\%$ respectively, a pattern confirmed across the full ALT strictness spectrum.

-\textbf{3.
-Coordination Difficulty scales sharply with Agent Count.} PA-equivalent analysis shows a steep drop from 56.8\% of perfect coordination (2 agents) to 25.0\% (5 agents) and a low plateau around $\sim$22\% for 8--10 agents.
-This indicates that coordination challenges compound non-linearly as competitive pressure increases.
-The finding that 10 agents achieve coordination equivalent to only 2.19 perfectly alternating agents (representing about one-fifth of the system) quantifies the severity of the multi-agent coordination problem in decentralized learning scenarios.